Signal-K/sytizen/Server/README.md

 In this folder, `Dockerfile` runs the Flask Server in a container.

-The `docker-compose.yml` defines a cluster with the Server and a local PG container
+The `docker-compose.yml` defines a cluster with the Server and a local PostgreSQL container

 For convenience, a Makefile supports the following simple operations: